 All reputable consultants consider the detailed knowledge they gain of a client's operations and personnel to be confidential.
 Such information is not to be discussed with, or disclosed to, a third party without the client's expressed permission.
-Further, no ethical consultant will work with two competing firms without the permission of both.
-These are requirements of the codes of ethics to which all reputable consultants subscribe.
-The IMC Code of Ethics is on page 14.
+Further, an ethical consultant, if working with two competing firms, informs each firm of the situation.
+These are requirements of the codes of ethics to which all reputable consultants subscribe (See Code on Page 14).